diliscia/stm_accessibilty_review/README.md

 - Accessible stops are not enough, the person with reduced mobility requires an Accesible unit and to have boarding accesibility in the starting and ending stops.
 - Based on the data it was proposed a Bus Accessibility Opportunity index:

-    - When the stop is `boarding accesible` and the trip is `wheelchair accessible` the event is defined as `fully accesible`.
+    - When the stop is `boarding accessible` and the trip is `wheelchair accessible` the event is defined as `fully accesible`.
-    - When the stop is `boarding accesibile` but the trip is not `wheelchair accessible` the event is defined as `inadecuate vehicle`.
+    - When the stop is `boarding accessibile` but the trip is not `wheelchair accessible` the event is defined as `inadecuate vehicle`.
-    - When the stop is not `boarding accesibile` but the trip is `wheelchair accessible` the event is defined as `inadecuate stop`.
+    - When the stop is not `boarding accessibile` but the trip is `wheelchair accessible` the event is defined as `inadecuate stop`.
-    - When the stop is not `boarding accesibile` and the trip is not `wheelchair accessible` the event is defined as `fully_innacesible`.
+    - When the stop is not `boarding accessibile` and the trip is not `wheelchair accessible` the event is defined as `fully_innacesible`.

-- The data shows that just 2.5% of trips and fully inacessible and 63.7% are fully inacessible.
+- The data shows that just 2.5% of trips are Fully Inacessible and 63.7% are Fully Acessible.
 - The 31.2% of trips not accessible due to the vehicule, could cause some valid frustration to the users, however there are good propbabilities to have an approtiated vehicule in the next trip.

 ![](chart/BusComWCHAccess.png)

 ### Total Bus Accesibility Oportunities by Routes (Stop + Unit)

+- Data shows consistency in showing well defined areas or clouds of event points, where it can be seen that the Fully Accessibile events are betwwen 50% and 100% and that the Fully Innaccessible events are located mostly below the 25% with some exceptions, also well distributed in all the routes.
-- Three routes have 100% Fully Accessibility, 13-Christophe-Colomb, 77-Station Lionel-Groulx / CUSM and 193-Jarry, followed by other routes with percentage of Fully Accessibility which are also located in the centre of the Metropolitan Area of the city.
+- Three routes have 100% Fully Accessibility, 13-Christophe-Colomb, 77-Station Lionel-Groulx / CUSM and 193-Jarry, followed by other routes with percentage of Fully Accessibility which are also located in the [Centre of the Metropolitan Area of the city]((http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf)).
-- The routes with most stops without less wheelchair accessibility (more than 50%) are: 212-Sainte-Anne, 219 Chemin Sainte-Marie, 220-Kieran and 419-Express John Abbott, three of which go through the Autoroute 40 to or operates in West-Island.
+- The routes with most stops without less wheelchair accessibility (more than 50%) are: 212-Sainte-Anne, 219 Chemin Sainte-Marie, 220-Kieran and 419-Express John Abbott, three of which go through the Autoroute 40 to or operates in [West-Island]((http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf)).
 - The amount of routes with more than 50% of Fully Accessibility is similar to the number of routes with less than 50%, being this numbers 110 and 105 respectively.